Emergency Medical Responders Confront Racial Bias

 But the CDC told Gregory, in its emailed response, that while it supports government policies to combat racial discrimination and acknowledges the role of racism in health disparities, "racism and racial discrimination in health is a societal issue as well as a public health one, and one that requires a broad-based societal strategy to effectively dismantle racism and its negative impacts in the U.S."

-Kennel says false stereotypes about race-based differences in physiology that date back to slavery also play a role in health care disparities.

-For example, despite a lack of any supporting science, some medical professionals still think the blood of African Americans coagulates faster, Kennel says, citing a recent study of medical students at the University of Virginia.
+Kennel says false stereotypes about race-based differences in physiology that date to slavery also play a role in health care disparities.
+For example, despite a lack of any supporting science, some medical professionals still think the blood of African-Americans coagulates faster, Kennel says, citing a recent study of medical students at the University of Virginia.

 Another question in the survey asked the students whether they thought African-Americans have fewer pain receptors than whites.

-"An uncomfortably large percentage of medical students said 'yes, that's true,' " says Kennel.
+"An uncomfortably large percentage of medical students said, 'Yes, that's true,' " says Kennel.

 On top of that, he says, EMTs and paramedics often work in time-pressured situations, where they are limited to ambiguous clinical information and scarce resources.
 "In these situations, providers are much more likely to default to making decisions [based] on stereotypes," he says.